Penal Code 270 PC - Child Neglect Laws in California

 Under the law, a “lawful excuse" means a parent has done everything reasonably possible to provide some care for their child but cannot provide adequate care, such as a parent's low income that is insufficient to provide the child's basic needs.

-A clause in the law called "other remedial care" protects parents from criminal exposure when religious beliefs prohibit them from seeking traditional medical care for their children.
+A law clause called "other remedial care" protects parents from criminal exposure when religious beliefs prohibit them from seeking traditional medical care for their children.
 However, they are still required to get medical care when necessary.

 Will Child Protective Services Take Your Child?

 Possibly.
-One of the most common questions in a PC 270 child neglect case is whether Child Protective Services (CPS) take your child if you are accused of neglect.
+One of the most common questions in a PC 270 child neglect case is whether Child Protective Services (CPS) takes your child if you are accused of neglect.

 The answer is that, in some cases, yes, if they believe it's in the child's best interest.
 Traditionally, a child is only removed from a home in PC 273d child abuse cases.